How to retain your employees

 Reward with personal extras

-Talk to your employees and ask them how you could increase their job satisfaction.
+Talk to your employees and ask them what matters to them, besides a good salary.
 This could be anything:

 • arranging and paying for temporary housing.